msanders/snipmate.vim/README.rst

 ::
     I'd like to investigate whether xptemplate or snipmate has the better engine.
 So maybe my vision of the future could be making xptemplate read snippet files.
-Its not imortant enough to me to work on it right now as snipmate works reasonable well for me.
+It is not important enough to me to work on it right now, because snipmate works reasonable well for me.

-    snippets should be distributed in additional repositories.
-Eg snipmate-snippets-ruby
+    Snippets should be distributed in additional repositories.
+Eg
+     - snipmate-snippets-ruby
-    snipmate-snippets-vim
+     - snipmate-snippets-vim
-    snipmate-snippets-....
+     - snipmate-snippets-...
     One repo containing snippets is:
     git://github.com/scrooloose/snipmate-snippets.git